apache/spark/docs/ml-collaborative-filtering.md

 {% include_example scala/org/apache/spark/examples/ml/ALSExample.scala %}

-If the rating matrix is derived from another source of information (e.g. it is inferred from other signals), you can set `implicitPrefs` to `true` to get better results:
+If the rating matrix is derived from another source of information (i.e. it is inferred from other signals), you can set `implicitPrefs` to `true` to get better results: